VonHeikemen/lsp-zero.nvim/README.md

 ### `.preset({name})`

 It creates a combination of settings safe to use for specific cases.
+Make sure is the first function you call after you require lsp-zero module.

+`{name}` can be one of the following:

+* recommended
+* lsp-compe
+* lsp-only
+* manual-setup
+* per-project
+* system-lsp

 ### `.set_preferences({opts})`